AndSla/SimpleBankingSystem/README.md

 # SimpleBankingSystem
-Simple simulation of banking system, SQL, Luhn algorithm.
+Simple simulation of banking system, SQL, DB via JDBC, using Luhn algorithm to avoid mistakes when entering the credit card number.